Agomelatine for ADHD

 - Blockade of the serotonin 5HT-2 C receptor in the nucleus suprachiasmaticus1

-Agomelatine moderates a synchronization of circadian rhythms.23 It is therefore particularly worth considering in the case of a delayed sleep rhythm (which is common in ADHD sufferers).
+Agomelatine moderates a synchronization of circadian rhythms.23 It is therefore particularly worth considering in the case of a retarded sleep rhythm (which is common in ADHD sufferers).

-For adults with ADHD, it is probably between 20 and 30%.
+For adults with ADHD, it’s probably between 20 and 30%.

 Sleep is eminently effective as a therapeutic agent in ADHD, as in all other disorders of the stress regulatory system.
-One hour more sleep at night reduces the cortisol level in the morning by 21%.
+One hour more sleep at night reduces cortisol levels in the morning by 21%.

-It is possible that agomelatine not only has a sleep-promoting and antidepressant effect, but also has an ADHD effect on its own: the efficacy of agomelatonin was compared with that of methylphenidate in a randomized double-blind study with n = 54 children.
-Both medications performed comparably in children’s parent and teacher ratings.
+It is possible that agomelatine not only has a sleep-promoting and antidepressant effect, but also an independent ADHD effect: the efficacy of agomelatonin was compared with that of methylphenidate in a randomized double-blind study with n = 54 children.
+Both medications performed comparably in parent and teacher ratings of the children.
 Naturally, children treated with agomelatine had less sleep disturbance.4 Agomelatine, moreover, has been little studied as an ADHD medication.

 - Agomelatine causes 5HT2C receptor blockade, which indirectly causes an increase in norepinephrine and dopamine in the frontal cortex.1